modenaxe/awesome-biomechanics/README.md

 :computer: [website](https://pybullet.org/wordpress/) |
 :floppy_disk: [source](https://github.com/bulletphysics/bullet3)

-* **Drake** by Russ Tedrake and the Drake Development Team (2019).
+* **Drake** :dragon: by Russ Tedrake and the Drake Development Team (2019).
 C++ toolbox for analyzing the dynamics of our robots and building control systems for them, with a heavy emphasis on optimization-based design/analysis.
 It was started by the Robot Locomotion Group at the MIT Computer Science and Artificial Intelligence Lab, and now has core development led by the Toyota Research Institute.
 :computer: [website](https://drake.mit.edu/) |
 :floppy_disk: [source](https://github.com/RobotLocomotion/drake)